Gear Ratio & Torque Calculator Skip to main content

 Converts between torque and horsepower at any point in the train.
 Shows power consumed by friction at each stage.

-Multiple Gear Type Support
+Multiple Gear Type Inputs

 PDF Export